velivalab/servicenow-devops-change/README.md

 ### `timeout`

 The max. time in seconds to wait until the action should fail.
 The default value is 3600 seconds.

+### `changeCreationTimeOut`

+The maximum time in seconds to wait for change creation.
+The default value is 3600 seconds.

+### `abortOnChangeCreationFailure`

+This value will be used to resume or abort the pipeline if the change is not created within the mentioned time period (changeCreationTimeOut).
+The default value is true.

+### `abortOnChangeStepTimeout`

+This value will be used to resume or abort the pipeline if the change step is not completed within the mentioned time period (timeout).
+The default value is true.

 ## Outputs
 No outputs produced.